This page summarizes the key medical malpractice laws in Maryland you need to understand to bring a malpractice lawsuit in Maryland.

 The second is the “wrongful death” action, filed by the loved ones for their pain and suffering caused by the loss of the decedent.
 The survival action has the same statute of limitations as an ordinary medical malpractice case.

-- he or she experiences pain or other manifestation of an injury;
+- the plaintiff experiences pain or other manifestation of an injury;

 - the disease advances beyond the point where it was at the time of the misdiagnosis and to a point where